Analysis | What to expect when Congress meets to confirm Joe Biden’s win

 The Democratic-controlled House has the votes to knock down all challenges.

 Senate Republican leaders have not been able to keep their party unified through this process, but they expect to have the votes to confirm Biden’s win, despite as many as a dozen Republican defections.
-Sen. John Thune (R-S.D.), the No. 2 Senate Republican, said last month that any challenges are “going down like a shot dog.”
+Sen. John Thune (S.D.), the No. 2 Senate Republican, said last month that any challenges are “going down like a shot dog.”
 Republican senators such as Mitt Romney of Utah and Ben Sasse of Nebraska have characterized their colleagues’ challenges to certified election results as dangerous.

-At least one Republican critic of the objections pointed to Trump’s hour-long phone call with Georgia’s secretary of state, in which the president tried to get his loss in Georgia overturned, as all the more reason for the Republican Party to stand up to Trump and vote to certify states’ legitimate results.
+At least one Republican critic of the objections pointed to President Trump’s hour-long phone call with Georgia’s secretary of state, in which the president tried to get his loss in Georgia overturned, as all the more reason for the Republican Party to stand up to Trump and vote to certify states’ legitimate results.
 “To every member of Congress considering objecting to the election results,” tweeted Rep. Adam Kinzinger (R-Ill.), “you cannot — in light of this — do so with a clean conscience.”

 Republican leaders’ resistance to challenging the election now is notable given that the vast majority of Republican lawmakers waited more than a month to acknowledge that Biden was the winner.
 Many still haven’t.
 But there doesn’t seem to be an appetite among a majority of Republican lawmakers to use Congress to try to overturn the will of the voters.

-There’s also no legal basis for senators to question the electoral college results, since all the states that are in President Trump’s crosshairs met every legal requirement for having their electoral votes recognized by Congress.
+There’s also no legal basis for senators to question the electoral college results, since all the states that are in Trump’s crosshairs met every legal requirement for having their electoral votes recognized by Congress.

 What happens if one chamber votes to accept a challenge to a state’s electors